The Health Risks of Building Dampness and Mold

 Occupant Health Risks

-Microbial growth in the form of bacteria, fungi and mold is prevalent with building dampness.
-These biologicals have been associated with asthma development, asthma attacks, allergic reactions and other upper respiratory issues like bronchitis, cough, infection and rhinitis.
+Microbial growth in the form of bacteria, fungi, and mold is prevalent with building dampness.
+These biologicals trigger asthma attacks, allergic reactions, and other upper respiratory issues like bronchitis, cough, infection, and rhinitis.
 High indoor humidity can increase the spread of dust mites which are a known allergen with respiratory implications.
-It has been estimated that 1 in 6 people who suffer from allergies do so because of microbial growth in their HVAC and duct systems.
+About one in six people who suffer from allergies do so because of microbial growth in their HVAC and duct systems.
 It is critical to test to identify the source of both the dampness and microbial growth to develop a management plan to fix the conditions.

 Test, Don’t Guess